Retail Risk Assessment & Management Guide

 Small Stores / Open At Unsociable Hours

-Small stores, such as newsagents and off licences present a real risk for the employees because they are often only staffed by one person at a time, making them a lone worker for majority (if not the entirety) of their working day.
+Small stores, such as newsagents and off licences present a real risk for the employees because they are often only staffed by one person at a time, making them a lone worker for the majority (if not the entirety) of their working day.
 Typically, the till area is near the front of the shop, providing criminals with an easy opportunity to intimidate the retail worker into handing over cash whilst still being able to make a quick getaway.
 In addition, staff are easily outnumbered by criminals looking to take advantage of their situation.

 These shops also sell age-limited goods such as alcohol and cigarettes.
 Refusing to sell these goods without proof of ID can lead to confrontation, which usually starts and ends with verbal abuse.
 However, in some situations, the confrontation can escalate to threats of using a weapon or even physical violence.
 In extreme circumstances, employees have been murdered.
 Small stores should include this risk in their risk assessment.

-Due to the nature of the goods being sold – namely alcohol – and the late hours that these stores stay open till, workers often encounter unstable members of the public who have been drinking.
+Due to the nature of the goods being sold – namely alcohol – and the late hours that these stores stay open utill, workers often encounter unstable members of the public who have been drinking.
 The nature of their behaviour can often be unpredictable which poses a significant risk to a member of staff working alone.

 Stores Carrying High-Value Goods